c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: Right.
 Let's move on to MERS, please.

-First identified in the Kingdom of Saudi Arabia in June of 2012, humans became infected from close contact with camels, as we heard yesterday.
+First identified in the Kingdom of Saudi Arabia in June of 2012, humans became infected from :outline:`close contact` with camels, as we heard yesterday.

 Was the route of transmission between the species through :outline:`droplets` or bodily secretions or faeces or the combination of all three?